n-tangible/checkout/README.md

 Site assets remain hosted in S3, but the S3 bucket itself is now private.
 Instead access is only through a HTTPS endpoint `<SiteName>.com` via CloudFront.

 S3 and CloudFront Access Logs to assets are pushed to a logging bucket: `<SiteName>-logs`.
 These can be analysed using tools such as Amazon Athena

+## Challenge Results
+Challenge site (CloudFront type): https://checkout-devops-challenge.com/
+- Scaling: The site uses serverless technologies and as such should scale automatically to any user load
+- Dynamic hosting: This site is not dynamic.
+There are multiple methods of introducing dynamic elements that could add to this architecture, such as using Lambda, ALBs, or API Gateway as additional origins.

+### Further monitoring or alerting
+CloudFront Error rate metrics are not supported by CloudFormation, but can be configured with Custom Resources, or Terraform.
+CloudWatch Alarms, and further alerting with SNS, can then be configured based on these metrics.
+CloudFront real-time logging is not configured here, but can be enabled to forward real-time logs, via Amazin Kinesis, to a monitoring service such as DataDog.